Bus Accident Lawyer in Chicago

 In early 2017, a school bus collided with a car leaving five injured in the South Shore Chicago area.
 Around the same time, another bus accident took place in Chicago that injured 25 people.

 While determining fault and liability in car accidents is, at times, simple, things can get a little more complicated when it comes to Chicago bus accidents.
-In this post, our Chicago personal injury lawyer will discuss this in detail.
+In this post, our Chicago bus accident lawyer will discuss this in detail.

 Bus Accidents Statistics